-We're working hard to clean up the air we all breathe as quickly as possible.
+We're working hard to clean up the air we all breathe.

 In Greater Manchester, the greatest health threat from air pollution is posed by road transport emissions.